 Davies’ premise is controversial: if everyone in the medical profession shared his hostility towards antipsychotic drugs, doctors, presumably, would not routinely prescribe them.
 Sedated is nonetheless an intelligent and powerfully argued book.
 Davies writes more as a memoirist than an academic, drawing on his first-hand experiences of the UK mental health system and his own apparent radicalization in the wake of the 2008 financial crash.
 He interviews two senior Conservative politicians – former Chancellor Nigel Lawson and the recently ennobled Telegraph journalist Charles Moore – about the impact of free-market politics on Britain’s psychic health.
 Moore concedes that Thatcherism was excessively materialistic and that Thatcher herself was far too dismissive of the role played by social class in determining an individual’s life chances.
 The right’s “neo-managerial” desire to embed laissez-faire principles into every aspect of public life has shredded the collective ties that bound Britain together in the post-war period, Davies concludes; little wonder, then, that growing numbers of people feel alienated from the institutions that govern them and seek to mask that alienation, however ineffectively, with anti-depressants.

 Davies is at his best when critiquing pharmaceuticals as the solution to, or cure for, persistent feelings of anxiety and inertia.
 Over the past 50 years, huge advances have been made in the treatment of almost every kind of physical illness, from cancer to HIV.
 Few such advances have been made in the realm of psychiatry, however.
 In Britain and the US, diagnosed rates of depression have been on a steady upward trend for decades – despite the ever-growing prevalence of anti-depressants.
 There is even evidence that chemical medication can raise a patient’s risk of suicide, prolong their depression, and “erode the pre-frontal cortex”, resulting in long-term cognitive damage.
-Davies sees depression as a central – even inescapable – feature of the human experience: misery, he insists, shouldn’t be categorized as a sickness, like dementia or diabetes, in need of urgent medical intervention.
-The moment we start thinking of ourselves as ill, as opposed to merely unhappy, we begin drifting into cycles of pessimism and dependency that are not easily broken.
-“Research shows that having our emotional distress reframed as mental ‘disorder’: may adversely impact our recovery.
+Davies sees depression as a central – even inescapable – feature of the human experience.
+Misery, he insists, shouldn’t be categorized as a sickness, like dementia or diabetes, in need of urgent medical intervention.
+The moment we start thinking of ourselves as ill, as opposed to merely unhappy, we begin drifting into cycles of pessimism and dependency that are not easily broken: “Research shows that having our emotional distress reframed as mental ‘disorder’ may adversely impact our recovery.
 This is especially true if people are led to believe that their problems are rooted in biological abnormalities.”

 Some of Davies’ observations sound trite next to the rigour of his wider psychiatric analysis.
-Much like Michelle Obama during the darkest days of the Trump presidency – which dragged the former first lady, by her own admission, into a bout of “low-grade depression” – we can transcend our current culture of fatalism and disengagement through direct political advocacy: “Her pain was her motivation; her action her therapy,” Davies writes.
-But as anyone who has ever been involved in grassroots politics knows, activism is a gruelling enterprise that almost always ends in failure.
+Much like Michelle Obama during the darkest days of the Trump presidency – which dragged the former first lady, by her own admission, into a bout of “low-grade depression” – we can transcend our current culture of fatalism and disengagement through political advocacy: “Her pain was her motivation; her action her therapy,” Davies writes.
+But as anyone who has ever been involved in grassroots politics knows, activism is a gruelling enterprise that almost always ends in disappointment and failure.
 Davies also occasionally lapses into the same insipid language of self-help boosterism that he spends much of the rest of the book excoriating.
 “Suffering is the precondition for positive change,” he remarks at one point.
 “Life becomes more fulfilling not by having more stuff, but by living more authentically,” he intones at another.